Table of Contents

 As a working dog, the Border Collie is genetically prone to always look to their favorite person for direction, which means they will keep a constant eye on the person they feel the strongest connection with.
 Many Border Collie owners experience their dog following them around everywhere; sometimes even to the bathroom, which could be explained by how the breed was bred to herd sheep and other animals.

 A Border Collie isn’t the first breed to come to mind when thinking about exceptionally loyal dog breeds, possibly because they sometimes show their loyalty in more subtle ways than other typically loyal breeds.
 They aren’t always glued to you, but they are always watching.
 If they follow you to the bathroom, as mentioned before, it is probably because they can’t see what you are doing unless they go with you.
 Border Collies are observant and they like to know where their pack is at, and they have that loyal streak deeply embedded in their working dog genes.
+Feed your Collie right with one of these dog food options for Border Collies.

 The Akita is an old Japanese dog breed, and it has become a symbol of canine loyalty thanks to Hachiko – the Akita that waited for his deceased owner for 9 years without ever giving up hope.
 Hachiko was used to meeting up with his owner at the train station every day; as he came home from work, but one day the owner suffered a health emergency while at work and passed away, which means he never returned home.
 Hachiko never stopped waiting, even though years passed, and he stayed in the same spot until he himself had to cross the rainbow bridge.
 This type of loyalty says a lot about the Akita breed because there is almost nothing that can make them leave their loved one’s sides.